Skip to main content

 What to expect

 They will ask you lots of questions.
 Try to answer them as clearly and accurately as you can.
-The solicitor or adviser should check with you to make sure they’ve understood what you’ve said.
+The solicitor or adviser should check with you to make sure they have understood what you have said.
 Try to be clear with the solicitor or adviser about what you want to happen.
-Don’t hold back information because you are embarrassed or feel it may not be important.
+Do not hold back information because you are embarrassed or feel it may not be important.

-Don’t be afraid to ask them to explain anything you don’t understand.
+Don’t be afraid to ask them to explain anything you do not understand.
 Take notes of what is said or better still get a friend or family member to come too, if you can, to take notes for you.

 You may want to ask questions such as: